biicode/docs/reference/commands/general_commands.rst

 The ``bii publish`` command must be invoked inside a **hive** folder and has no parameters, but **will launch an assistant that will guide you** through the publishing process:

 * In case your **hive** contains multiple blocks under your ``blocks`` folder, it will ask you which of them you wish to publish.
 Remember that the name of a block is composed by the name of the original creator, and the simple name of the block joined by a *slash* (``/``) character: ``user_name/simple_name``.
 * You must define a **tag** for the published code.
-Available options are: *DEV*, *ALPHA*, *BETA* or *STABLE*, and they define the state of thevelopment for your code.
+Available options are: *DEV*, *ALPHA*, *BETA* or *STABLE*, and they define the state of the development for your code.
 This information is used in by the :ref:`policies<policies>` of the users that will use this blocks, allowing them to define which versions of your code are their preference.
 * Finally, you must provide a short message describing the code your are publishing, and the new functionalities it provides (bugs fixed, or any other valuable information).

 After your block has been published and uploaded to the Biicode servers, the program shows a message with information about the name of the block (``user_name/simple_name``), the name of the branch (``user_name/branch_name``), and the numeric ID of the version that has been published in that particular branch.